lukasz-brzostek/corner-popup/readme.md

 text1 |   | In this 2 options you can change text used in popup variants - text1 is for cookie message.
-You can use html tags here. button1, button2, button3 |   | In this 3 options you can change label used in the buttons. "button2" is used in cookies popup. content |   | You can place in this option text (including html tags) which is displayed in variant nr.10 of popup - this variant is made to show your own content. loadContent | No | This option loads data from another file (e.g. html file with prepared content).
+You can use html tags here. button1, button2, button3 |   | In this 3 options you can change label used in the buttons. "button2" is used in cookies popup. content |   | You can place in this option text (including html tags) which is displayed in variant nr.10 of popup - this variant is made to show your own content. loadContent | false | This option loads data from another file (e.g. html file with prepared content).
 Just write the file address as parameter. width | 390px | This option is used to change the popup width.
 Use here css units. font |   | This option is used to change the font used in popup elements.
 Use here css code - e.g. "'Open Sans', 'Halvetica', sans-serif". colors | #543189 | This option changes color of primary elements - close button icon, headers, buttons.